 The phone rang!
 At the 11th hour, like most things in life, the voice on the other end was offering me a job.
-If I counted up the 10 or 11 things that I had told the agency were must have's this met exactly ZERO of them.
-But it was a real job, subsidized housing and in addition to a decent salary, if I stayed 5 years, half my school loans would be paid off by them.
+If I counted up the 10 or 11 things that I had told the agency were ‘must haves’.
+This met exactly ZERO of them.
+But it was a real job, with subsidized housing.
+In addition to a decent salary, if I stayed for five years, half my school loans would be paid off by them.

 Albuquerque New Mexico.
 I thought I had seen it on a map somewhere.
 I looked it up on the Internet.
 Yep, there it was; right between walk and don’t walk, the desert and mountains all around, foothills they wrote.
 When I checked further a bit, I was really surprised.
 The weather there was rated as the best, not just in the top 10, but number ‘uno’ for all-round weather.
 Looks like I’ll be brushing up on my Spanish.

-The blub about crime, rape, murder and gangs seemed to pass on by, I laughed at that; LA was not in the top 3 for nothing.
+The blurb about crime, rape, murder and gangs seemed to pass on by.
+I laughed at that!
+LA was not in the top three, for nothing.
 I called Mr. Sanchez back and told him to get a scalpel ready with my name on it.
-I would be there in 2 weeks.
+I would be there in two weeks.

 He took my e-mail, sent me a confirmation offer, which I accepted.
-Something about the hospital, a planned expansion, new services including my desire, an Emergency centre.
+Something about the hospital, a planned expansion, new services including my desire, an Emergency center.

-Then he almost knocked my socks off; had I been wearing any, by saying the place I would be staying was subsidized all right, It was free for up to 5 years.
+Then he almost knocked my socks off; had I been wearing any, by saying the place I would be staying was subsidized, all right.
+It was free for up to five years!

-'Try us, you'll like us and want to stay' became like a mantra now.
-It was a 2-bedroom apartment, only 2 1/2 blocks away from the job.
-It had been part of a rehab project and housed a slew of doctors and nurses for the hospital.
+‘Try us, you’ll like us, and you’ll want to stay’ became like a mantra now.
+It was a two-bedroom apartment, only two and a half blocks away from the job.
+It had been part of a rehab project and had housed a slew of doctors and nurses for the hospital.

-He told me that my recommendation from school and the real world experiences in LA made me a 'prime new hire' for them.
-They planned an Emergency room to be in service within 2 years and currently had some of the services available on a limited basis and were planning on adding more.
+He told me that my recommendation from school and the real world experiences in LA made me a ‘prime new hire’ for them.
+They planned an Emergency room to be in service within two years.
+They currently had some of the services available on a limited basis, and were planning on adding more.

-'Not too shabby!'
+‘Not too shabby!’
 I thought.
 The idea of walking to work seemed unreal.
-Here in LA, I spend 4 or 5 hours on a good day driving back and forth.
+Here in LA, I spend four to five hours, on a good day, driving back and forth.
 Maybe I would get a hobby with that extra time.
 Right!
-From the way he was telling me about staff shortfalls, I would be lucky to have 12-hour days, 7 days a week.
-'Experience Leslie, experience', I told myself.
+From the way he was telling me about staff shortfalls, I would be lucky to have only twelve hour days, seven days a week.

 Sam read the ad.
 He needed a car.
 He needed one badly.
 LA was not for him.
 Too many memories; bad ones.
-The 4-year-old Lexus seemed it was going to be more than he could afford, but hey, the address was less than 30 miles away via expressway or 5 by the way a crow would fly.
+The four-year-old Lexus seemed as though it was going to be more than he could afford; but hey, the address was less than thirty miles away via expressway, or five by the way a crow would fly.
 LA did not have the easiest of highways to navigate.
-He knew of no other cities than LA and NYC that had 'traffic jams' at 3:00 am.
+He knew of no other cities than LA and NYC that had ‘traffic jams’ at three am.

 At $49.99 a day and 38 cents a mile, he wanted his own car.
 Prison was somewhere he wanted to forget.
 His ex was another.
-If he had it to do over again ... yep, he would do the same thing to her 'boy toy'.
-Hell, they did that to bulls didn't they.
-5 years and 5 on probation seemed, seemed Hell; it was Hell.
+If he had it to do over again ... yep, he would do the same thing to her ‘boy toy.’
+Hell, they did that to bulls didn’t they.
+Five years ‘inside, ‘ and 5 on probation seemed ...
+Seemed?
+Hell, it was Hell.
 He had to start over, somewhere.
-He had been a 'model' inmate.
-His pro Officer would allow him to move. he just had to register wherever, as long as it was in the US.
-He drove on; not even thinking 'Destiny' beckoned.
+He had been a ‘model’ inmate.
+His parol Officer would allow him to move.
+He just had to register, wherever, as long as it was in the US.
+He drove on; not even thinking ‘Destiny’ beckoned.

-The sub he drove into was much like any other in Southern California.
-It was built onto a leveled portion of a cliff and the house was barely bigger than the small bungalow that he grew up in.
-There we not so many cars around but they, like he had to park on the street.
+The suburb he drove into was much like any other in Southern California.
+It was built onto a leveled portion of a cliff, and the house was barely bigger than the small bungalow that he grew up in.
+There we not so many cars around but they, as did he, had to park on the street.
 The incline caused him to set the brake and turn the wheels in.
 He wondered then what San Francisco was like.
 He had heard that each day they lost a car or two to this feature.